PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 1. Choose a single representative volume.
 2. Compress all relevant volumes into a single one (averaging).
-3. Consider the full event-related timeseries.
+3. Consider the full event-related time series.

 Obviously, only the third approach can possibly provide us with a temporal sensitivity profile, hence we will choose this path.